mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 Great!
 Those are all behaving as expected.
 We're going to pause here, but we've already made some good progress understanding how JavaScript can be invoked at runtime from a Scala environment.

-In the next post, we will take these learnings and start to apply them within a Scalding environment, with the aim of getting some initial user-defined JavaScript executing on our Hadoop cluster.
+In the next post, we will take these learnings and start to apply them within a Scalding environment, with the aim of getting some basic user-defined JavaScript executing on Elastic MapReduce.
+Stay tuned for the next installment!

 [rhino]: https://developer.mozilla.org/en/docs/Rhino
 [script-engine]: http://docs.oracle.com/javase/6/docs/technotes/guides/scripting/programmer_guide/#jsengine